marrober/pacman/README.md

 argocd proj role add-policy pacman pacman-sync --action 'sync' --permission allow --object pacman-development --grpc-web
 ````

-### instructions for using a token

-// argocd proj role create-token pacman pacman-sync (not required)
-// Copy token to the file cd/env/01-dev/argocd-auth-token.yaml

 ### instructions for using a secret created from the ArgoCD username and password
 Create a secret using the following config :